9 accredited Dental programs in AK

 Yuut Elitnaurviat is a regional vocational center in Bethel, Alaska, providing culturally relevant training for the Yukon-Kuskokwim Delta.
 It offers programs in aviation maintenance, construction, healthcare, and driver education to prepare local residents for high-wage jobs.

 The average dental assistant in Alaska earns around $44,820 per year, with experienced professionals earning significantly more.
-Job growth in this field is projected at 8% over the next decade.
+Job growth in this field is projected at 8% over the next decade, making it a strong career choice for job security and long-term earning potential.